 AS THE ARMIES MANOEUVRED in the rain before Waterloo, on 17th June 1815 the Egham Enclosure Act received the Royal Assent.
 The battle was to end the long and ruinous wars; the Act was to decide the shape of the district in meeting the problems that followed peace.
 Enclosure Acts permitted the ‘waste and woodland’ to be enclosed with hedges for farming.
 The common people, who had eked out their small wages by grazing their animals on this land and by collecting firewood, suffered further hardship.
 To protect them, Enclosure Acts were required to set apart areas of land as the Poor Allotment and such common land as Englefield Green itself.
 An important part of the Poor Allotment in Egham was the five acres of the Sand Pits, the area bounded now by St Jude’s Road, Victoria Street, Armstrong Road and South Road.
 The sand from these pits was highly valued then for scouring and for building purposes, and the money from its sale was used for the relief of the poor.

 To carry out its work St Jude's depends on the effort, enthusiasm, devotion and prayers of many people - and also their money.
-In 2007, a year in which we had no major projects or work on the building, it cost nearly £70000 to run the church.
-Full details of the finances are available each year at the Annual Church Meeting (in 2008 it will be on 27 April), and afterwards.
+In 2016, a year in which we had no major projects or work on the building, it cost just over £74000 to run the church.
+Full details of the finances are available each year at the Annual Church Meeting (usually towards the end of April each year), and afterwards.